-In this subsection, we shift the focus from approximating the blue circle 3 to approximating the orange circle 4 in Figure~\ref{fig:loaq}, aiming to make the post-quantization results closely match their pre-quantization counterparts by approximating the normalized outputs of the corresponding sub-layer.

-Based on the above understanding of the Transformer architecture, the presence of residual connections leads to the accumulation of quantization error as the depth increases, as shown in the left plot of Figure~\ref{fig:pre-error}.
+Based on the above understanding of the mainstream LLM architecture, the presence of residual connections leads to the accumulation of quantization error as the depth increases, as shown in the left plot of Figure~\ref{fig:pre-error}.
 This raises the question of how the model remains stable despite the accumulation of quantization error.
-Upon closer examination, we observed that an RMSNorm layer is consistently applied before the input to each sub-layer module and the final language model head.
+Upon closer examination, we observed that an RMSNorm layer is consistently applied before the input to each sub-block module and the final language model head.
 As illustrated in the right plot of Figure~\ref{fig:pre-error}, this normalization mechanism prevents the mean squared error (MSE) between normalized outputs from growing beyond a certain depth.

-Since a normalization layer follows each sub-layer, it is the normalized output rather than the raw sub-layer output that directly influences subsequent linear projections.
-As such, aligning the normalized outputs of the quantized and original models becomes critical for maintaining the model's functional integrity.
-To address this, we refine the objective to explicitly target the normalized sub-layer outputs:
+Since a normalization layer follows each sub-block, it is the normalized output, rather than the raw sub-block output, that directly influences subsequent linear layers.
+Consequently, as indicated by the orange unidirectional arrow in Figure~\ref{fig:loaq}, aligning the normalized outputs of the quantized and original models becomes essential.
+To this end, we refine the objective to explicitly target the normalized sub-block outputs: